scionproto/scion/doc/BeaconExtensions.md

 - The intra-AS link type for all interfaces in the cluster (1 value per cluster)
 - The interface ID for every interface in the cluster (1 value per interface)

+Be reminded that only the interfaces with
+IDs bigger than the ID of the egress interface are included, and if this would mean a cluster is devoid of interface IDs, the cluster is simply removed as a whole.

 ### Concrete Format Link Type